clippings/provision-osx/README.md

 This is not a dotfiles configuration repository, nor it is a recipe repository.
 It is just a simple set of commands and tools to set up a developer's machine.
 Its aim is to reduce the initial time of installing tools and apps on a new machine.

+A prerequisite is having a GitHub account.
+It's recommended to generate ssh keys for each new machine as described in [Generating a new SSH key and adding it to the ssh-agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).

 ## Install

 Clone this project in a location of your choosing: